 As part of our commitment to transparency and civic engagement in government, the Massachusetts Department of Transportation (MassDOT), uses Social Media tools including:

-MassDOT encourages transportation customers to stay informed and engaged with news and updates using social media.
+Transportation customers are encouraged to stay informed and engaged with MassDOT using social media.
 If you have any questions or comments, please Contact Us.

 Please note that your use of these tools is pursuant to Records Retention Laws of the Commonwealth.

 Twitter is a free social networking site that allows users to send and read other users' updates of up to 140 characters in length.
 While people use Twitter in many different ways for both personal and professional reasons, we are using Twitter at MassDOT as another way to keep citizens informed about what we're doing and as another way to get feedback.

 You can follow us on Twitter at www.twitter.com/massdot.

 - We follow people back who follow us.
 You may send us a direct message indicating you do not wish to be followed and we'll be happy to comply.